zhsun0357/Seeing-Far-in-the-Dark-with-Patterned-Flash/README.md

         }

 ## Installation
-We use Python 3.6.7 , Pytorch 1.9 and CUDA 10.2 for our experiments.
+We use the latest Python 3.9 , Pytorch 1.13 and CUDA 11.6 for our experiments.
 One can install our conda environment from "environment.yml".

 ## Evaluation
 We provide our pre-trained [checkpoint] of patterned flash reconstruction model.